Protecting Victims of Sex Trafficking

-In 2019, the San Diego Family Justice Center, a division of the San Diego City Attorney’s Office, opened its doors to victims of sex trafficking and now provides them with the same services as it does for victims of domestic violence and sexual assault.
+In 2019, the Your Safe Place (formerly known as San Diego Family Justice Center), a division of the San Diego City Attorney’s Office, opened its doors to victims of sex trafficking and now provides them with the same services as it does for victims of domestic violence and sexual assault.
 These services include forensic medical examinations, counseling, workforce readiness support, legal advice, and other assistance to help victims break free from a life of violence and become thriving, self-sufficient survivors.

 Trafficking is often hidden in plain sight.
 That’s why the City Attorney’s Office has been working to educate owners in the hotel and massage parlor industries, which are often hotbeds for trafficking, about their legal obligations.
 Along with a team of volunteers and community partners, the City Attorney has visited massage parlors throughout San Diego to ensure they are posting a legally required notice that informs the public and victims of trafficking on how to seek help or report unlawful activity.

 The posters can be downloaded in multiple languages or can be requested by emailing email@example.com.

 If you witness what you suspect to be sex trafficking or lewd activities, please report it to the City Attorney’s Nuisance Abatement Unit.